 Adverse and uncertain economic conditions may impact distributor, retailer, foodservice and consumer demand for our products.
 In addition, our ability to manage normal commercial relationships with our suppliers, co-manufacturers, distributors, retailers, foodservice consumers and creditors may suffer.
 Consumers may shift purchases to lower-priced or other perceived value offerings during economic downturns.
 In particular, consumers may reduce the amount of plant-based food products that they purchase where there are conventional animal-based protein offerings, which generally have lower retail prices.
-In addition, consumers may become more conservative in response to these conditions and seek to reduce their inventories.
+In addition, consumers may choose to purchase private label products rather than branded products because they are generally less expensive.
+Distributors and retailers may become more conservative in response to these conditions and seek to reduce their inventories.
 Our results of operations depend upon, among other things, our ability to maintain and increase sales volume with our existing distributors, retailer and foodservice customers, our ability to attract new consumers, the financial condition of our consumers and our ability to provide products that appeal to consumers at the right price.
 Prolonged unfavorable economic conditions may have an adverse effect on our sales and profitability.